niru124/Hypr/Readme.md

-Here's how we can **finalize and polish** your `README.md`-style documentation for **HyDE** and make it **clean, installation-friendly, and developer-ready** — especially since you've bundled Pyprland, dynamic theming, and modularity.

----

 ## HyDE - A Dynamic Hyprland Environment

 **HyDE** is a comprehensive, intelligent, and highly dynamic configuration for the Hyprland Wayland compositor.
 It aims to provide a feature-rich, aesthetically pleasing, and deeply integrated desktop experience by automating theming, component configuration, and user feedback.